gcelanji/weather-now/README.md

 # WeatherNow
-Weather App in React JS
+React JS weather app which displays current weather data.
+Data are fethced from https://www.weatherapi.com/.
+This project was developed for educational purposes.